Envious-Data/EnvOpenPico/README.md

 - Dip40-RP2040-32A - This is another Dip40 rp2400 board but its meant to be pinout compatible with an Atmel ATmega32A.
 - EnvOpenPico-Lipo - This version is the same as the standard pico clone except it uses a Battery/buck-boost IC meant to be used with Li-Po and Li-Ion batteries.

-## Important footnote!
-because this is all rather expensive to do I've yet to test anything but the EnvOpenPico. so proceed with caution if you want one of these for your self.